Artifacts from Shackleton's Antarctica expeditions sold at auction – KION546

 The highest priced item (£176,400, or $220,000) was a map of Antarctica Shackleton drew by hand detailing what he learned from his 1914-1916 expedition.

-Shackleton, who was born in Ireland but lived most of his life in the United Kingdom, had a longtime fascination with Antarctica and visited the world’s southernmost continent four times.
+Shackleton, who was born in Ireland but lived most of his life in England, had a longtime fascination with Antarctica and visited the world’s southernmost continent four times.

 “We were thrilled to offer this unique hand drawn map of Antarctica, created by one of the greatest polar explorers,” Richard Fattorini, Senior Specialist, Books & Topographical Photographs at Sotheby’s, said in a statement.